f500/elewant/README.md

     http://localhost.elewant.com/

+For developers, there is a special button on the front page to generate users for your local environment.
+Just click on "Developer login" and you should be able to create (and log in as) randomly created users.

 > If you want to be able to log in with twitter, you'll need to create an application at app.twitter.com, then place your key & secret in `.env.local`.

+Have fun!

 #### Running commands inside docker containers